 The IRC is intense and requires some practice each day outside of the online classes.

-The six days of teaching lessons are on Mondays, Wednesdays and Fridays, spread over two weeks, at the following times (Central European CET):
+The six days of teaching lessons are on Mondays and Wednesdays, spread over three weeks, at the following times (Central European CET):

 16:15 - 17:30 and 17:45 - 19:00

-The four coaching lessons take place on the in-between days, on Tuesdays and Thursdays, and are optional for attendence.
+The two coaching lessons take place on the Fridays, and are optional for attendence.

 16:00 - 18:00

 July 12, 16:15 - 19:00 (always with break) - teaching lesson 1